Tiptree: History

 The area was recorded in the Domesday Book of 1086 as "woodland for swine" as part of the Great Forest of Essex, until the 1200s when King John ordered deforestation.
 An area of over 1,000 acres of wasteland became known as the land of heath and thief frequented by smugglers, vagabonds and thieves.

 From records and maps the following were names for the area: Tipentrie, Typpetre, Tippetre, Typeltre, Typetre, Tiptre Heth, Tiptree Comon and heath.
-The name could mean "Tippa's tree". or the town of the Prior of Tipper, the celtic term for town being try and a Prior of Tiptree Priory or house having been given licence to impark sixty acres of his own soil within the Forest of Essex.
+The name could mean "Tippa's tree", or may derive from the Prior of Tipper.

 Messing Maypole Mill is a Grade II* listed tower mill located in the village.

 Tiptree did not become a parish until 1934.
-The area which became known as Tiptree Heath was previously part of seven different parishes: Tolleshunt Knights, Inworth, Messing, Great Braxted, Great Wigborough, Tollesbury, and Tolleshunt D'arcy, with sections of the heath known as Whittakers Heath, Sadlers Heath, Messing Heath and Paternoster Heath.
+The area which became part of Tiptree had previously been part of seven different parishes: Tolleshunt Knights, Tolleshunt D'Arcy, Great Wigborough, Great Braxted, Messing, Inworth, and Tollesbury.

-The village has been expanding rapidly for several years with large numbers of new houses and estates being built, though it stills retains the title of being a village.
+Tiptree underwent significant expansion in the 1990s and 2000s, leading the village to be locally considered amongst the contenders for the title of 'largest village in England'.
 The 'village' status was the subject of a local referendum in 1999 but residents and secondary school pupils rejected town status.
-Tiptree is amongst the contenders for the title of 'largest village in England'.

 At the 2021 census the population of the parish was 9,628.
 It had been 9,152 at the 2011 census.

 Tiptree was the site of the Tiptree sneeze, an event that occurred on 22 February 2014 at a concert by the London Central Fellowship Band at St. Luke's Parish Church where a trombonist sneezed into his trombone while playing.
 A video of the event was posted to YouTube and went viral in 2014.